Tosin-Bakare/WeatherApp-Payoneer/README.md

 Loading Screen
 ##
 The loading screen is the first screen that is shown and here the weather data will be loaded from OpenWeatherMap at: https:// openweathermap.org/.
-You can use our OpenWeatherMap APPID to obtain weather information.
+I used  OpenWeatherMap APPID to obtain weather information.
 The URL provided below returns weather info for a total of 5 days and each day contains a maximum of 8 weather segments (3 hours).
 Example request with our APPID: